wasmerio/ate/doc/design.md

        |  Data File           Buffer   |                (--------+------()
        '-------------------------------'                (---------------()

-This presents both a challenges, opportunities and solutions.
+This presents challenges, opportunities and solutions.

 Challenges:

 * How to keep the Materialized Views in sync across multiple applications.
 * How to maintain transaction consistency across applications.
-* Do we go for ACID or BASE.
-* The materialized view will use lots of memory if not carefull designed.
+* The materialized view will use lots of memory if not careful designed.

 Opportunities:

-* The synchronized mechanism itself to keep everything in sync can be used as a cache invalidation mechanism.
+* If the materialized views can be kept in sync then they can also serve as a highly efficient client-side cache.
-* Keeper data very close to the application itself means transaction consistency is only a problem when the user themselves are active in multiple applications thus significantly reducing the possible edge cases.
+* Keeping data very close to the application itself means transaction consistency is only a problem when the same consumers are active across multiple applications which can be easily managed thus significantly reducing the possible edge cases for consistency problems.
-* The distributed commit log is an guaranteed ordered stream of events that is visible the same across all materialized views (even if one is delayed more than another)
+* The distributed commit log ensures that all the materialized views (no matter how far away they are) will always eventually become consistent (BASE).
-* Given we have split the transaction logs (distributed commit logs) from the materialized view itself we can have the data itself in-process as close to the business logic itself (API) and thus enjoy the benefits of database queries that are as fast as memory.
+* Given we have split the transaction logs (distributed commit logs) from the materialized view itself we can have the data itself in-process as close to the business logic itself (API) and thus enjoy the benefits of database queries that are as fast as memory lookups.

 Solutions:

-* The materialized view is both a cache and an active snapshot of tree (DAG) in memory thus it uses cache updating and invalidation messages as a means to synchronize (Kafka subscribe).
+* The materialized view is both a cache and an active snapshot of tree (DAG) in memory thus it uses cache updating and invalidation messages as a means to synchronize itself (Kafka publish/subscribe pattern).
-* For the very few cases when multiple applications update the same data records (partition key) then we can use Java itself to resolve a 3-way merge conflict that is consistency.
+* For the very few cases where multiple applications update the same data records (partition key) then we can use code and logic to perform a 3-way merge on the events that stream into the materialized view thus ensuring correct consistency.
 * By selecting an appropriate partition key it is possible to create many small materialized views that are largely completely independent and thus creating strong data locality and a much smaller memory footprint of the in-memory